osxfr33k/Asus-G750JX/README.md

 # Asus-G750JX
-Guide and Files to support MacOS Catalina and possibly Big Sur
+Guide and Files to support MacOS Catalina and Big Sur
 1) Go to Asus Laptop Bios Setup change under USB, XHCI Pre-Boot Mode from Smart Auto to Enabled or you won’t be able to boot USB installer.
 Change Launch CSM to disabled this will also disable PCE.
-See in Bios Screenshots.
-I have enabled in screenshot it will work but just disable it.
-2) create a USB installer of macOS Catalina.
+2) create a USB installer of macOS Catalina or Big Sur.
 You need pre existing MacOS or friends computer to get a copy
 3) Format USB to GUID HFS Journal.
 Name USB untitled in order for step 4 to work
-4) Make sure a copy of macOS Catalina is in your applications and run this terminal command with USB inserted in step 5.
+4) Make sure a copy of macOS Catalina or Big Sur is in your applications and run this terminal command with USB inserted in step 5.
 WARNING If your Windows Hard Drive is labelled Untitled then change the USB to another name and then change Untitled to whatever the name is of your USB in step 5.
 This will take a little while to install Mojave onto USB.
-5) sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/UNTITLED
+5) sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/UNTITLED.
+Google for Big Sur.
 6) Install Clover v5122 onto USB.
-SEE Clover USB Installer Screenshots
+IF you are going to install Big Sur you must use CLover v5130 or greater and its a completly different configuration I havenot done you will need to read up on it if you plan on using Clover.
+I would stay with OpenCore.
 7) install Clover Configurator and use the Mount EFI on located on left side to mount USB
 8) Unzip EFI.zip and Copy that folder inside the mounted EFI of USB.
 9) Open Clover.plist using Clover Configurator and click on boot left side change Default Boot Volume to whatever name you will give your Mojave Hard drive to.
 I named mine MacOSX as you will see.
 This step is important because during the install you will get at least 1 or 2 reboots and you want the installer to continue with the correct default hard drive partition or you will manually have to choose it when you boot to clover GUI.